kalviumcommunity/S51_Food_Explorer/README.md

 - Share your food discoveries with friends and family on social media platforms.

 ## Deployment The project is currently deployed and accessible at [Food Explorer](https://foodexplorer-iqox.onrender.com/).
+## Frontend Deployment of this project is accessible at [Food Explorer Frontend](https://s51-foodexplorer.netlify.app/).